MooersLab/writingLogTemplateInOrg/README.md

 - Plot of wordcount by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.

+### Features of Version 0.3

-Version 0.3 of the writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.
+The writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.

 ### Project intiation